An algorithm for calculating the set of superhedging portfolios in markets with transaction costs

 On the other hand, for the purpose of comparing our method with algorithms developed for calculating the scalar superhedging price based on a dual description as in \cite{RouxZastawniak08,RouxZastawniak09,Roux08} it is quite helpful to reformulate \eqref{terminal condition SHP}, \eqref{eqrecursive} as a sequence of linear vector optimization problems.
-As we will see in detail in section~\ref{subsec_Algorithm 1}, in each iteration step a solution of the dual vector optimization problem is used, where we use the geometric duality approach developed in \cite{HeydeLoehne08}.
-As it will turn out, this geometric duality provides a link between \eqref{terminal condition SHP}, \eqref{eqrecursive} and above mentioned scalar algorithms and allows to recover the whole set of superhedging portfolios from intermediate results of the scalar algorithm.
-It is a somewhat surprising insight that the calculation of the set of superhedging portfolios is not more difficult than calculating the scalar superhedging price in markets with transaction costs.
-The scalar problem will be made precise in section~\ref{sec_Scalarization} and its relation to theorem~\ref{theorem recursive SHP} will be exploit in detail in section~\ref{subsec_scalar problem as LVOP}.
+As we will see in detail in section~\ref{sec_reformulationLVOP}, in each iteration step a solution of the dual vector optimization problem \cite{HeydeLoehne08} is used.
+As it will turn out, duality provides a link between \eqref{terminal condition SHP}, \eqref{eqrecursive} and above mentioned scalar algorithms and allows to recover the whole set of superhedging portfolios from intermediate results of the scalar algorithm.
+It is a somewhat surprising insight that the calculation of the set of superhedging portfolios is not more difficult than calculating the scalar superhedging price in markets with transaction costs, see section~\ref{sec_Scalarization}.

 \begin{remark} Note that it is sufficient to develop an algorithm for superhedging portfolios and superhedging strategies since the set of subhedging portfolios $SubHP_0(X)$ of a claim $X\in L^0_d(\mathcal{F}_T,\R^d)$ is just the negative of the set of superhedging portfolios of $-X$